Tanuj1718/javascript-interviews/readme.md

 -> Named Function Expression: When we used name in 'function expression' instead of anonymous function.

 -> First Class Function: The ability of functions to be used as a value or can be passed in a another function and can be return from another function.
 All together is called first class function.

+-> Callback Functions: These are given as a arguments to some another function and are executed at a later time, often in response to future events or some asynchronous tasks.

+-> Microtask Queue: This queue has higher priority than callback queue.
+All the functions come from promises go inside this queue.